Last Updated: October 18, 2021

 This section assumes that you’re not using the option “Customizing Your Origin” rules presented in Tasha’s Cauldron of Everything.
 If you are using those rules, scroll up to the previous section.

 Goring Rush gets you into melee as fast as possible, which is right where the Barbarian wants to be.
+Once you’re in melee, you want to stay there, so if you use Hammering Horns, be sure to follow your target.

-No increases to either Dexterity or Wisdom, and Strength-based monks simply aren't viable.
+No increases to either Dexterity or Wisdom, and Strength-based monks simply aren’t viable.
+The Monk’s Martial Arts also conflicts with Goring Charge and Hammering Horns.

 Not such an easy choice as the Barbarian or the Fighter, but still a great option.
-While Charisma is very helpful for the Paladin, they don't strictly need an increase at 1st level.
-Strength and Constitution work fine, and the free Face skill will save you a skill proficiency if you're serving as your party's Face.
+While Charisma is very helpful for the Paladin, they don’t strictly need an increase at 1st level.
+Strength and Constitution work fine, and the free Face skill will save you a skill proficiency if you’re serving as your party’s Face.
+Tactically, you can use Goring Charge and Hammering Horns just like a fighter would.

 The minotaur has nothing to offer the Rogue except a skill proficiency.